TheRedmc-Off/PassGen/README.md

 ## Roadmap

-- Reduce code size and compress
+- Add support for Termux and Linux distros (Special version to create)

-- Add some open file and directory support for onedrive users
+- Add some open file and directory support for onedrive users (Special version to create)

 ## Support

 You can contact me at theredmc67@gmail.com (it is just my alt and old gmail lmao)